Elidy-art/se-day-2-assignment-git-and-git-hub-/README.md

 6. Deleting the Feature Branch
 After successfully merging the branch, it’s a good practice to delete the branch, especially if it’s no longer needed.
 This keeps the repository tidy.
 You can delete the branch both locally and remotely:
-Locally: Copy git branch -d feature-branch
+Locally: git branch -d feature-branch
-Remotely: Copy git push origin --delete feature-branch
+Remotely: git push origin --delete feature-branch
 7. Pulling Changes from Main Branch
 If you're working in a team, the main branch can change frequently.
 It’s a good idea to sync your branch with the latest changes from main to avoid conflicts when you eventually merge your branch.
-Switch to your main branch: Copy git checkout main Pull the latest changes from GitHub:Copy git pull origin main Switch back to your feature branch: Copy git checkout feature-branch Merge the latest changes from main into your feature branch: Copy git merge main If there are any conflicts, Git will notify you, and you can resolve them manually.
+Switch to your main branch: git checkout main
+Pull the latest changes from GitHub: git pull origin main Switch back to your feature branch: git checkout feature-branch Merge the latest changes from main into your feature branch: git merge main If there are any conflicts, Git will notify you, and you can resolve them manually.
 Once the conflicts are resolved, commit the changes and push the updated feature branch to GitHub.
 Why Branching is Essential for Collaborative Development Branching allows multiple developers to work on separate tasks in parallel without interrupting each other's progress.
 It creates a clean, organized way to manage feature development, bug fixes, and other changes.
 Here are the key reasons branching is essential: